Trek to the Base Camp of the tallest mountain in the world!

 What are the accommodations like in Kathmandu and while trekking?

-In Kathmandu we will be staying in a 3/4 star Hotel or Guest House in Thamel, Katmandu often referred to as a trekker’s paradise.
+In Kathmandu we will be staying in a standard 3-star Hotel in Thamel, Katmandu.
 On the trek we will be staying in a combination of clean and friendly Sherpa Lodges / Tea Houses.
 This is popularly referred to as a Tea House trek, as opposed to a camping expedition.

 Do I need any special equipment or climbing gear during this trek?

 No, as the trek does not involve any technical climbs, no special climbing equipment is required.
 A rucksack (60-70 lts), good pair of trekking shoes, a warm jacket and a pair of thermals are good enough.
-Also, we will be sending you a comprehensive mail on the list of Items to be carried which will help you pack rucksack better.
+Please refer to the "List of Items" on our website, which you need to carry.

 What is the communication system available on the way?